Furniture Glides Guide: How to Choose, Measure, and Install the Right One

 Wait 48 hours

-Set the furniture back down gently — the weight of the furniture actually helps the EHBF adhesive cure.
+Set the furniture back down gently.
+The weight of the furniture actually helps the EHBF adhesive cure.
 Wait 48 hours before heavy use or dragging.
 Moving furniture before the adhesive fully bonds is the number one reason self-adhesive furniture glides fail prematurely.

 Why Superior Glide Outperforms Standard Felt Pads

-Most furniture glides on the market still use the same basic design from twenty years ago: adhesive-backed felt pressed onto a cheap plastic disc with a drop of hotmelt glue.
-Our customers kept telling us the same story — pads peeling off, floors getting scratched again within weeks.
-That’s exactly why we engineered something different.
-They work for a few weeks, then the felt peels, the glue fails, and your floors are exposed again.
-Here’s what we do differently.
+The comparison section of our furniture glides guide shows what sets Superior Glide apart.
+Most other products on the market still use the same basic design from twenty years ago: adhesive-backed felt pressed onto a cheap plastic disc with a drop of hotmelt glue.
+Our customers kept telling us the same story: pads peeling off, floors getting scratched again within weeks.

 Superior Glide